dbmi-bgm/cgap-portal/docs/public/help/accessioning_2.md

 with an asterisk (\*).
 Below are details about filling out each column.

+**Analysis ID**\*: This is an ID used to indicate which specimens need to be analyzed together.
+If a trio analysis is going to be performed on proband, mother, and father samples, then all 3 of the corresponding rows must have the same analysis ID.
+If the proband sample also needs to be analyzed on its own, or with the mother's sample only, or with an additional sibling, this analysis needs a new analysis ID that distinguishes it from the first trio analysis.

 **Unique Analysis ID**\*: This ID will be used to track results of an analysis for one particular specimen.
 This needs to be unique across all rows.

-**Analysis ID**\*: This is an ID used to indicate which specimens need to be analysed together.
-If a trio analysis is going to be performed on a proband, mother, and father samples, then all 3 of the corresponding rows must have the same analysis ID.
-If the proband sample also needs to be analyzed on its own, or with the mother's sample only, or with an additional sibling, this analysis needs a new analysis ID that distinguishes it from the first trio analysis.
-Note that in the example spreadsheet, row 2 has almost all the same information as row 5, but the analysis ID and unique analysis ID are different.
-This indicates that the proband's sample needs to be analyzed as part of a quad analysis (analysis ID 1134-1) as well as alone on its own (analysis ID 1134-2).

 **Family ID**: This is an ID that refers to the family being analyzed.
 This is not required, but may be useful to track